Skip to main content

 Active Listing Actions

-The FWC received a species evaluation request for the alligator gar in 2022.
+The FWC received a species evaluation request for the Wilson's Plover in 2023.
 The next step is for staff to create a workplan and conduct a biological vulnerability screening for the species.

 Species Evaluation Request